All On 4 Dental Implants Procedure In Antalya, Turkey

 Bone loss:

-Patients with significant bone loss, especially in the posterior jaw area, are suitable candidates for All-on-4 treatment.
+Patients with significant bone loss, especially in the posterior jaw area, are suitable candidates for All-on-four in Antalya.
 This method provides maximum efficiency from the existing bone tissue and offers the possibility of treatment without the need for long-term and costly additional procedures such as additional bone grafting (adding bone powder).

 Cases with anatomical obstacles: